autoppia/autoppia_web_agents_subnet/docs/validator.md

 This configuration allows you to:

 - Run the validator, LLM service, and demo webs on separate machines for better resource management
-- Scale your setup by distributing components across multiple servers
-- Maintain flexibility in your deployment architecture

 ### 4. Set Up Validator